DefectiveRabbit/RabbitBlock/README.md

 Disclaimer: this list **will most definitely break a lot of things.**

-I would also like to credit @celenityy aswell. as a considerable portion of what is in the list comes from them and they were my main motivation for the list with their BadBlock project.
-As such i would like to leave a link to their [BadBlock project](https://badblock.celenity.dev/) here and i would highly recommend if you are comfortable with breakage to go check out their lists.
-Really they are some of the best aggressive lists while still being rational.

 - What is in the scope of this project: blocking things that make sense to block that other lists commonly miss or don't block typically due to breakage reasons.
 - What is **not** in the scope of this project: maintaining a massive filterlist. at least not right now i would need to learn how to deal with the burden of that first. massive by my standards is 30k+ rules. i may consider mirroring other lists in the future and use them to experiment but if i do they definitely won't be included in the default list as this list is intentionally meant to be as light as possible.